Search

 PC outside

-Accessibility: There's wheelchair access, a hearing loop and a translation link.
-Let the Welcome Team know when you arrive and they'll get you sorted.
-There are disabled toilets in the main foyer.
-While we provide fidget toys to anyone who wants them, a number within our church family bring their own ear defenders - and we're relaxed when people need to step outside for a breath of air at any point.
+DSC00907 (1)Accessibility: There's wheelchair access, a hearing loop and a translation link.
+Just let the Welcome Team know when you arrive and they'll help you get settled.
+We have disabled toilets in the main foyer.
+Fidget toys are available to anyone who wants them, a number within our church family bring their own ear defenders - and it's completely fine to step outside for a breath of air at any point.

 What's the service actually like?

-The short answer: relaxed, but with a genuine invitation to meet God.
+Relaxed - but with a genuine invitation to meet God.

 You won't be put on the spot, asked to do anything you're not comfortable with or made to feel like an outsider.